Ahhhhmed/homotopy/docs/contributing.rst

     ]

 The snippet above would create a public empty constructor. :code:`{{?###}}` binds to the same value as :code:`{{?###}}` from the snippet above the current one.
-Note that only on level above can be accessed.

 Utilities
 ^^^^^^^^^